What I’ve learned about entrepreneurship & fighting fraud

 Once you work for yourself, there’s no turning back – While some find entrepreneurship not for them and prefer the corporate life, a true entrepreneur – once they get a taste of it – will never give it up, no matter what.
 After more than 20 years of owning my business and developing a work flow that works for me, I’d be a terrible employee.

 We need to do more to support and encourage entrepreneurship – It’s not taught in schools, and owning an information business and providing information and specialized skills to solve client problems isn’t something I learned in grad school.
-Most professional associations don’t cater to independents, except for the Association of Independent Information Professionals, which makes it its mission to support member success.
+Most professional associations don’t cater to independents, except for the Association of Independent Information Professionals, which makes its mission supporting member success.

 I’m looking forward to the next 20 years of owning a business and fighting fraud and, hopefully, more lessons learned.
 What would you like to know about entrepreneurship and the anti-fraud business?
 Let me know, and I’ll try to answer your questions.